rbroggi/faceittha/README.md

 ## Shortcomings

 1. Monitoring - a production-ready system should feature at least the minimal set of metrics/traces and other service health signs.
+SLOs/SLIs would also be a good way to framing the discussion and prioritisation of metrics that we would like to track.
 Typically:
-    1. latency - (gauges) to be transformed in a latency distribution and visualise p95, p99 service latency
+    1. [SLI] latency - (gauges) to be transformed in a latency distribution and visualise p95, p99 service latency.
+    1. [SLO example] server-side (no network round-trips) measured p99 latency over a 24h rolling window should not exceed 500ms.
+    1. [SLI] uptime - uptime can be measured in time or as a ratio of (1 - (5XX codes responses)/(total responses)).
+    1. [SLO example] uptime should not be smaller than 99.9% over a rolling window of 7days.
+    1. [SLI] message-broker topic non-acked messages.
+    1. [SLO] non-acked messages in the CDC topic should not grow over 500.
+    1. [SLI] older non-acked message life (measured in ms from publish-time)
+    1. [SLO] older non-acked message life should not be greater than 5 minutes.
-    1. Go runtime metrics - memory, cpu, GC
+    1. Go runtime metrics - memory, cpu, GC and other metrics could be gathered on a separated dashboard which would be used for investigations/deploy-monitoring rather than for alerts/on-call.
 2. Validation - some functional validation as discussed above
     1. (pwd) = minimal requirements
     1. username/nickname uniqueness assessment